Dorset Council employs 70 full-time equivalent staff, at various sites throughout the Dorset municipality.

 Council's Works & Infrastructure Team is located at depots situated in Scottsdale, Bridport and Derby.
 Click here to view the municipal area.

 Dorset Council also employs cleaners and caretakers for our public amenities and halls, and has a Contractor for the Bridport Seaside Caravan Park.

 Dorset Council's full organisational structure can be viewed here

 Our Vision - Drive future prosperity of Dorset by facilitating and promoting investment and population growth to strengthen our economic and social diversity.

 Our Mission - An efficient Council that provides value to ratepayers, is responsive to community challenges and is proactive in implementing practical initiatives in response to these challenges, be they social or economic.
-Our philosophy is to keep rates and fees and charges amongst the lowest in regional Australia, support business investment and make Council facilities free of charge to the community.
+Our philosophy is to keep rates and fees and charges amongst the lowest in regional Australia, support business investment and make Council facilities available free of charge to the community.

 Leadership - We lead by example through our behaviours and approach to work.
 We are a proactive advocate for the community, and engage with the community in determining and driving a vision for Dorset